Ohio county says nearly 50,000 voters received wrong ballots | Politics

 Ohio county says nearly 50,000 voters received wrong ballots

-Nearly 50,000 voters received incorrect absentee ballots in the county that is home to Ohio's capital, elections officials said Friday as they promised corrected ballots would be mailed within 72 hours.
+Nearly 50,000 voters received incorrect absentee ballots in the county that is home to Ohio's capital and largest city, elections officials said Friday as they promised corrected ballots would be mailed within 72 hours.
 With about 240,000 ballots mailed, that meant one in five voters received a wrong ballot.
 The error happened Saturday afternoon when someone changed a setting on a machine that places absentee ballots into mailing envelopes, Franklin County elections officials said Thursday.

 - READ MORE ON: